stackmuncher/stm_server/README.md

 # StackMuncher Inbox for Report Submissions

+There are multiple crates in this project.
+They form parts of a pipeline from accepting a stack report from a member to updating the member's profile.

+# Inbox Crate

 This app is used as a Lambda function for receiving user report submissions.

 The client app signs and submits one or more reports at the end of its stack analysis.
 The submissions contain the report in the body of HTTP POST message and several meta-headers: